Thanmayeesaivaka/fff/README.md

 **Forgot Paasword Page:**
 ![fo](https://github.com/user-attachments/assets/dab3cfca-e368-4aba-95fa-d1ee8ed03a01)

+On clicking the **back to login** it will be redirected to login page.

 Depending on the role, the webpages will be adjusted to maintain security.
 If the role is 'donor' the following webpages will be shown.